Orange-winged pytilia

 The orange-winged pytilia (Pytilia afra), also known as the golden-backed pytilia, is a species of estrildid finch found in Africa.
 It has a wide range and the International Union for Conservation of Nature has assessed it as being of least concern.

 Taxonomy

-This species was described as Fringilla afra by J. F. Gmelin in 1789.
-It is monotypic.
+The orange-winged pytilia was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+He placed it with the finches in the genus Fringilla and coined the binomial name Fringilla afra.
+Gmelin gave the locality as Angola.
+The specific epithet is from Latin afer meaning "Africa".
+Gmelin based his account on the "red-faced finch" that had been described and illustrated in 1776 by the English naturalist Peter Brown.
+The orange-winged pytilia is now one of five pytilias placed in the genus Pytilia that was introduced in 1837 by the English naturalist William Swainson.
+The species is monotypic: no subspecies are recognised.

 Description

 The orange-winged pytilia is 11 cm long and weighs 14–15 g.
 The male's forehead, face and chin are red, and its crown and nape are grey.
 Its back is green, with an olive tinge.
 Its greater coverts are orange, and its primary coverts and flight feathers are blackish-brown, with orange edges.
 Its rump is crimson.
 The outer webs of its tail are red, and the inner webs are brown.
 Its throat and upper breast are pale grey, and its breast is olive.
 There are off-white bars on its breast and belly.
 Its legs are pale pink or pinkish-brown.
 Its eyes are orange or red, and its beak is red.
 The female has a greyish head, with no red.
 Its back and wings are duller than the male, and the bars on its underparts are broader.
 The immature bird is like the female, but is drabber.